Why Harn?

 }

-The Harn version has no imports, no decorators, no client initialization, no async annotations, and no runtime setup.
-The orchestration logic is all that remains.
+The Harn version has no imports, decorators, client initialization, async annotations, or runtime setup.

 Getting started